-Please have a look at the Parent and Cadet Information Package!
+Please have a look at the Parent and Cadet Resource Guide!
 The attachment will help provide you a comprehensive note about joining the air cadet program and our unit.
 For updated information for the 2020-2021 training year, you can find important information and links here.

-For an overall summary of what makes an excused absent valid, please see attachment.
+For an overall summary of what makes an excused absent valid, please the excused attendance notice.

 Some general topics to summarize (more information in the document):